Magnolia tree care is not difficult if you follow the care guidelines outlined in this article.

 Magnolia trees require little maintenance, and once established can live for up to 100 years or more.

-I will chat about the most common variety – Magnolia Grandiflora, but will also give you info about other varieties that may be better suited to your specific gardens.
+I will chat about the most common variety – Magnolia Grandiflora, but will also give you info about other varieties that may be better suited to your specific garden.

 So, put on your gardening gloves, and let’s get started.